Logo

 Wooden pathway leading through the forests of Bohemian Switzerland National Park near a large natural sandstone arch.

-Ideas and Itineraries for Czech Republic Trips
+Itineraries for Czech Republic trips

 Want to see more than just Pragues highlights without running in circles?
-Lets see where you can go in 5 to 7 days.
+Let’s see where you can go in 5 to 7 days.

-5 Day Route: Prague and Český Krumlov
+5 day Czech Republic itinerary: Prague and Český Krumlov

 Planning a shorter stay?
 Take a look at our 3-day Prague itinerary.